heridev/smsforall-rails-api/README.md

 config/sidekiq.yml
 ```

-and most of the configuration regarding this gem it is included in the
+and most of the configuration regarding this gem is included in the
 ```
 config/initializers/sidekiq.rb
 ```